WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Faster Deployments** - App deployment is much faster, due to less code being uploaded.
 * **More Available Storage** - Less uploaded code means more room on non-volatile storage (flash).
-* **Faster App Startup and More Available Memory** - Less code means less code loaded into memory, reducing app startup and more avaialble memory for allocations.
+* **Faster App Startup and More Available Memory** - Less code means less code loaded into memory, reducing app startup and more available memory for allocations.

 ### Project Template Changes